A higher arithmetic on the ordinals: Synthesis

 \section{Synthesis}

 Until now, the operations considered have been defined by recursion on the second argument, which provides the depth of the iteration (whether finite or transfinite).
 In this section, we instead express the second argument as a sum of smaller terms, whereover the operation \emph{distributes} from the left.
-For example, let $* = [-,-]_i$ be a hyperoperation for some $i \in \N^+$, and let $a, b > 0$ be natural numbers.
-For $*' = [-,-]_{i+1}$, we have
+For example, let $* = [-,-]_n$ be a hyperoperation for some $n \in \omega$, and let $a, b \in \omega$ be natural numbers.
+Writing $*' = [-,-]_{n+1}$, we have

 where $*$ associates to the right.
 (Recalling that $a *' 1 = a$ clarifies the above.)
-This expresses a weak form of distributivity: since the hyperoperations are not in general associative (on account of exponentiation), we require the sum to be as ``decomposed'' as possible.
+This expresses a weak form of distributivity: Since the hyperoperations are not in general associative (as witnessed by exponentiation), we require the sum to be as ``decomposed'' as possible.
 Indeed, the natural number 1 cannot be expressed as a sum of strictly smaller naturals.

-Inspired by this observation, we now attempt to formulate a similar identity on the ordinal numbers, expressing a sequence of operations $\langle -,- \rangle_n : \ord^2 \to \ord$ with $\langle \alpha, \beta \rangle_1 = \alpha + \beta$ as the initial term.
+Inspired by this observation, we now attempt to formulate a similar identity on the ordinal numbers, expressing a sequence of operations $\op--_n : \ord^2 \to \ord$ with $\op\alpha\beta_0 = \alpha + \beta$ as the initial term.
 As above, we require the second argument, now expressed as an ordinal sum, to be maximally decomposed.
-About the terms of such a sequence, we recall the following notion.
+Relating to the terms of such a sequence, we recall the following notion.

 \begin{definition} An ordinal $\gamma > 0$ is called \emph{additive principal} if, for all $\alpha, \beta \in \ord$ with $\alpha, \beta < \gamma$, we have $\alpha+\beta < \gamma$. \end{definition}